January 6, 2026

 How gratitude builds differentiation in crowded inboxes:

-Your prospect is getting 50+ sales emails a day.
+Your prospect is likely sorting through plenty of messages that compete for the same few minutes of attention.
 Most are pushy, generic, or desperate.
 A genuine thank you email stands out because it asks for nothing.

 It's a pattern interrupt.
 You're showing appreciation instead of applying pressure.
 That simple shift changes how people perceive you and makes them more likely to engage when timing is actually right.